Universal Design for Learning: Assistive technology

-Types of assistive technology
+Types

 Low-tech

 Assistive technology devices can be characterized as low-tech, mid-tech, or high-tech.
 Low-tech devices are low in cost and students who use them do not usually need to participate in training.
 Low-tech devices include graphic organizers, visual aids, grid or stylized paper, and pencil grips, among others.
 Low-tech AT would be a first step in addressing a student's needs.

 Mid-tech

 Should students require additional support, educators can try implementing mid-tech devices, which do not necessarily require additional training and usually function with a power source, but are more affordable than their high-tech alternative.
 Mid-tech devices include audiobooks, simple-phrase communication software, predictive text software (ex: WordQ), and some tablets.

 High-tech

 High-tech devices are more complex types of AT.
 These devices are higher in cost and require extensive user training.
 Some examples of high-tech devices are text-to-speech and speech-to-text software, wheelchairs with alternative navigation software, and alternative mouse software.
 It is important to provide students and their families with low-cost recommendations for high-cost devices.